xetus-oss/salt-testbed/README.md

 # Configuration

 The [testbed-defaults.yaml](testbed-defaults.yaml) describes the various configuration parameters, including the VM resources and the saltstack version to install.
-There the values below the `vm_defaults` key applied to each entry under the `vms` key, if not specified.
+The values below the `vm_defaults` key are applied to each entry under the `vms` key, unless specified.

-These values can be overwritten by creating a `testbed.yaml` file in the root directory and defining alternate values.
+The default values can be overwritten by creating a `testbed.yaml` file in the root directory and defining alternate values.

 # About